 My little birdies are asking you to color them up, will you help out?
 While you’re at it, why not doodle up some friends for the little birdies to hang out with?
-Here’s my process of creating this semi-accordion journal.
-It’s great for doodling and coloring in,for your kids or those of us that are kids at heart (me, me!)
+I designed this cute birdies journal as a printable and here’s my process of creating this semi-accordion journal.
+It’s great for doodling and coloring in, for your kids or those of us that are kids at heart (me, me!)

 To re-create my exact Color and Doodle Journal, you will need:

 - heavyweight paper or cardstock

 - chipboard, cardboard or an old cereal box

 - Printable Color and Doodle Journal PDFs from Etsy >>

 First step in creating your journal is to decide what size you want it to be.
 The PDF was created for full-sized pages, but you can always choose to print multiple pages per sheet in your printer settings and options.
 Always remember to select the option to “Fit to your paper size” when printing to ensure all the graphics show up properly and in proportion.

 The extras PDF includes 3 pages of patterned paper and a page of labels.
 These are optional items to spruce up your journal if you so choose.
 I’ve printed out one of the patterned papers and labels to include, but it’s up to you.
 Remember that you can also print out multiples of the inner pages to create a journal with more than 10 pages.

 I strongly recommend printing on heavyweight paper or your favorite type of drawing paper, since this is a doodle journal.
 However, this project still works with regular copy paper as well.
 Once the journal is complete you will only see the printed sides of the pages and that’s why I call it semi-accordion.
 You can certainly print on the backsides of your pages and bind this book with traditional methods, but I specifically chose to use only one side.
 This eliminates the trial and error of printing front and back pages and also creates doubled-up pages, giving the pages more strength.
 I also don’t like seeing ink leaking through from the other side of the page!